Lawsuit Claims Beverly Hills Police Officers Racially Profiling Minorities

 BEVERLY HILLS (CBSLA) — A new lawsuit against the City of Beverly Hills claims that the police officers are racially profiling minorities.

 Fashion executive Salehe Bembury is a part of a class-action lawsuit accusing the city of racial profiling.
-Bembury said he was stopped by officers for allegedly jaywalking and harassed because he’s black.READ MORE: 1 Rescued, 5 Unaccounted For After US Navy Helicopter Crashes Off Coast Of San Diego
+Bembury said he was stopped by officers for allegedly jaywalking and harassed because he’s Black.READ MORE: 3 Lakes Of Yucaipa Regional Park Closed Until Further Notice Due To Toxic Algae

 When his video went viral, Beverly Hills Police immediately posted the officer’s body-cam video to show what they say is an officer following procedure.
 The video shows the officer asking for Bembury’s identification and then asking for permission to check him for weapons.